Eczema Treatment Study in san Diego

 What is Eczema?

-One word should be always linked hand in hand with eczema, and that is itchy.
+One word is consistently linked with eczema.
+Can you guess what it is?
+Itchy.
 Eczema is almost always itchy, with that itch sometimes showing even before the rash appears.
 This rash is a patch of incredibly dry skin that is scaly and thicker than normal skin.
 The rash most commonly occurs on the hands, feet, wrists, face and back of the knees.

 What are the Symptoms of Eczema?

 When it comes to eczema, the symptoms can be different from person to person.
-Rashes from eczema can look very different in each individual, and in different areas of the body.
+Rashes from eczema can look very different in each individual, and can be located in different areas of the body.
 However, the itchy ailment does have a couple of common symptoms.

 - Extremely dry skin that is very sensitive